 Enter your 80/20 thresholds and change both the names and values of the zones for each intensity metric you will be using in your plan (heart rate, power, and speed/pace), including the default intensity fields.
 Technically, you only have to modify the intensity types you will actually use.
 For example, if you have a Run Pace structured workout plan, you don’t have to modify the heart rate fields.
 However, modifying the zones for all intensity metrics is recommended, as this gives you the flexibility to use other metrics later on.

-Below is an example of what your TP.com zones will look like before and after they are modified in the manner just described, based on an 8:00 per mile threshold pace:
+Figures 1, 2, and 3 below are examples of what your TP.com zones might look like before and after they are modified in the manner just described, based on an 7:00 per mile threshold pace.

 Figure 1: Default TP.com zones (before)

-Figure 2: 80/20 Zone Calculator run pace results.
-These must then be manually replicated into your TP.com zones.
+Figure 2: 80/20 Zone Calculator run pace results

 This synchronization will allow the TP.com Workout Details to match the Workout Description and your custom 80/20 Zones.